zenika-open-source/FAQ/docs/installation.md

 ## Algolia

-> /!\ Algolia is a cloud service and there is no local alternative
->
-> In the future, we will provide a Stub class in order to use this application without Algolia when developing

 Deploy the algolia synonyms with the following command

 ```bash
 # Path: ./FAQ/server
 npm run algolia
 ```

+> Note: Algolia is optional for the development.
+>
+> If you do not indicate an API key for Algolia, the application will simply
+> return an empty result when searching

 ## Start